UPDATED December 29, 2025

 If the insurance company does not approve the patient’s health care services, the insurance company will deny the payment and state the patient should have received pre-authorization (or some other reason for denying the payment).
 The rules and policies outlined in the contract can have a significant impact on when, how, and if patients with those insurance plans are able to receive timely care and coverage.

-Q: What can I do to help make sure Cigna agrees to a contract and Chesapeake Regional Healthcare stays in my insurance network?
+Q: What can I do to help make sure my insurance company agrees to a contract and Chesapeake Regional Healthcare stays in my insurance network?

-A: Call or email Cigna.
+A: Call or email your insurance company.
 Let them know how important it is for you to maintain in-network access to your community hospital.
 Call the number on the back of your insurance card.

 If you receive insurance through your employer, contact your Human Resources or leadership team.
 Let them know you deserve and expect a benefits plan that includes reliable in-network access to high-quality, local care at Chesapeake Regional Healthcare.